 The Relationship Blame Game

-Couples counseling can be a window into ways couples communicate in relationships.
+Couples counseling can be a window into how couples communicate in relationships.
 I have noticed lately how many couples play the relationship blame game.
-The relationship blame game is when both people in the relationship name all the problems that have caused conflict, stress, pressure, distance or any other relationship challenges, are due to their partner, not themselves.
+The relationship blame game is when both people in the relationship name all the problems that have caused conflict, stress, pressure, distance, or any other relationship challenges as being due to their partner, not themselves.
 This is what I call the relationship blame game.

 The Relationship Blame Game in Our Lives